samueleffiongjacob/FRONT-END-HTML-SASS-BOOTRAP-TAILWIND/pure javascript/Readme.md

     sum(1, 2, 3, 4) // -> 10
     ```

-1. Writ a function which generates a _randomUserIp_.
+1. Writ a function which generates a *randomUserIp*.
-1. Write a function which generates a _randomMacAddress_
+1. Write a function which generates a *randomMacAddress*
-1. Declare a function name _randomHexaNumberGenerator_.
+1. Declare a function name *randomHexaNumberGenerator*.
 When this function is called it generates a random hexadecimal number.
 The function return the hexadecimal number.

     ```sh
     console.log(randomHexaNumberGenerator());
     '#ee33df'
     ```

-1. Declare a function name _userIdGenerator_.
+1. Declare a function name *userIdGenerator*.
 When this function is called it generates seven character id.
 The function return the id.

     ```sh
     console.log(userIdGenerator());
     41XTDbE
     ```

-### Exercises: Level 3
+### Exercises:Level 3

-1. Modify the _userIdGenerator_ function.
-Declare a function name _userIdGeneratedByUser_.
+1. Modify the *userIdGenerator* function.
+Declare a function name *userIdGeneratedByUser*.
 It doesn’t take any parameter but it takes two inputs using prompt().
 One of the input is the number of characters and the second input is the number of ids which are supposed to be generated.

     ```sh
     userIdGeneratedByUser()